This article was updated on August 27th, 2023

 Your veterinarian is familiar with the facilities and choices available to you and will be able to help.

-It doesn’t hurt to lean on family/friends either at this time.
+When you are managing the loss, it doesn’t hurt to lean on family/friends either at this time.

 Hang onto keepsakes if you need to, or hide everything away.
 Set up a memorial for him if you want to.
 Whatever works for you is what you need to do.